dekorateio/dekorate/docs/README.md

 To deploy your site using GitHub Pages you will need to add the [github-pages gem](https://github.com/github/pages-gem).

-> Note that GitHub Pages runs in `safe` mode and only allows a set of [whitelisted plugins](https://help.github.com/articles/configuring-jekyll-plugins/#default-plugins).

 To use the github-pages gem, you'll need to add the following on your `Gemfile`:

 ```